I decided to find a more natural way to clean my floors so this is my solution for saving money and *keeping my cats safe in the long run.

 Just keep spraying your solution and mopping until your towel has reached it maximum amount of "dirty", then change if necessary and repeat.

 The towel is filthy but the floor is clean now!
 I swept before I mopped and this microfiber towel still picked up bits and pieces of yuck that was left behind as well as grabbed the dirt too.
-Now I just toss this in the washer with my towels and it will be good to go for next time.
+Now I just toss this in the washer and it will be good to go for next time.

 I'm always trying to save money when I can and of course I'm going to share it with you each and every time!
 I hope you enjoy this cleaning tip as much as I do.